memorieslp/awesome-mvps/README.md

 **Hypothesis**: People would like to provide their residences as a place for other people to stay.

-**Description**: Brian Chesky and Joe Gebbia, the founders of Aribnb, arranged a room from their apartment to look like a proper space for people to sleep at, similar to a hotel.
-They realized the city they lived in, San Francisco, had lots of conferences, but hotels were often full and were expensive.
-They decided to fix that problem by making a website where people could sleep in other people's residences.
-However, that idea was expensive.
-The founders used a conference to test this idea, using their own apartment to simulate the experiment.
+**Description**: Brian Chesky and Joe Gebbia, the founders of Airbnb, arranged a room in their apartment to resemble a proper space for people to sleep, much like a hotel room.
+They recognized that their city, San Francisco, hosted numerous conferences, but hotels were frequently fully booked and costly.
+To address this problem, they conceived the idea of creating a website where individuals could stay in other people's homes.
+However, implementing this concept required significant financial resources.
+As a way to test the idea, the founders utilized their own home as a lodging for people to sleep at.

-After realizing that people had interest in it, they created a very simple website, but it was focused on people that wanted to attend tech conferences.
-After some testing and success, the founders started to test if people were willing to have strangers spend time at their residences, and they did that with the same focus on tech conferences.
-Only later, after a lot of tests and changes to their website, did the founders start to expand their customers and remove this link between their website and tech conferences.
+**Features**: The founders initially made a simple announcement promoting their apartment as a lodging option for a specific tech conference taking place in the near future.
+Upon observing the positive response from people, they decided to create a basic website tailored to individuals attending tech conferences, in order to streamline the process.
+The website primarily featured their own apartment and allowed visitors to select the duration of their stay.
+Recognizing the demand for more affordable accommodations compared to hotels, the founders began testing the willingness of people to host strangers in their own homes, thus paving the way for expansion beyond their own apartment.
+They allowed customers to choose from various registered residences throughout the city.
+As both sides of their target market expressed interest in the idea, the founders started to broaden their customer base and gradually phased out the association between their website and tech conferences.

 ![airbnb_mvp](https://github.com/memorieslp/awesome-mvps/assets/42478443/2d9f9340-9702-4a58-886f-417138ab96f3)